 Excel is a very powerful software.
 We can perform numerous operations on our datasets with many different Excel tools and features.
 Using various charts and graphs, you can present survey results very clearly and effectively.
 Sometimes, presenting the results with the graphs alone is not enough.
 You may need to Shade certain Areas of a Graph to make it more appealing.
 This is also useful when presenting relative data values among multiple factors.
 In this article, we’ll show you the step-by-step procedures to Shade an Area of a Graph in Excel.

-Step by Step Procedures to Shade an Area of a Graph in Excel
+How to Shade an Area of a Graph in Excel (With Easy Steps)

 We can apply the Stacked Area charts to shade an area of a graph.
 But, that’s too simple.
 This article will show you the advanced ways to shade an area of a graph when we have multiple factors.
 So, this will help you to perform a comparative analysis.
 In this example, we’ll consider a watersports business.
 They offer the Activity cruise, Nature cruise, and Sunset cruise.
 Here, we will analyze the business in 4 Seasons.
 Therefore, go through the below steps to Shade an Area of a Graph in Excel.